mstavrev/ingress-nginx/integrate-upstream-changes-readme.txt

 4. Fix conflicts if any

 5. Edit:
-    - images/nginx/Makefile: increment the value for TAG
-    - Makefile: set the BASE_IMAGE's tag to the same value as incremented above
+    - Makefile: set the TAG to the value for this nginx-ingress release
-    - (optionally) Update TAG file
+    - NGINX_BASE: update to point to the nginx base image (should be the combinateion of docker.io/mstavrev/nginx-1.25 and the tag in images/nginx-1.25/TAG)

 6. Commit and rebase on the remote/upstream/tag that had been merged

 7. Push